Solid phase transitions in the liquid limit: Preliminaries

 \end{definition} \begin{definition} We say that the matrix $\BF$ is stable, if $W(\BF)=QW(\BF)$. \end{definition} Thus, the binodal is the boundary separating the binodal region from the set of stable points.

-\emph{ Jump set. }While we acknowledge that there could be rank-one convex, non quasiconvex functions, most cases of practical interest in elastic phase transitions feature multiwell energies that are not rank-one convex and possess a non-trivial \emph{jump set}, stable points of which form a part of the binodal (or the entire binodal, if one is lucky).
-The jump set is the set of solutions $\BF=\BF_{-}$ of the equations
+\emph{ Jump set. }While there could be rank-one convex, non quasiconvex functions, most cases of practical interest in elastic phase transitions feature multiwell energies that are not rank-one convex.
+Such functions possess a non-trivial \emph{jump set}, stable points of which form a part of the binodal (or the entire binodal, if one is lucky).
+The jump set is the set of solutions $\BF=\BF_{-}$ of the equations \cite{grtrpe}

-where $\Ba\not=0$ and $|\Bn|=1$ are thought to be excluded from the above system resulting in a single scalar equation for $\BF$.
-We refer the reader to \cite{grtrliquid} for a discussion of the geometry of the solution set of (\ref{jsgen}).
-Here we used the standard notations